harvester/harvester/enhancements/20230830-managed-dhcp.md

 - IPPool (ipl)
 - VirtualMachineNetworkConfig (vmnetcfg)

-**IPPool** is where users can define every details of the pool that serves the network.
+**IPPool** is where users can define every detail of the pool that serves the network.
+The status section also reflects the allocation records and brief statistics.

 ```go
 var (